CourtneyKitty/GTA5PoliceV2/README.md

   - "Commanders": 0, - Amount of commanders
   - "BotCommanders": [], - Array of all commander ids
   - "Filters": 0, - Amount of filtered words
-  - "FilteredWords": [] - Array of filtered words
+  - "FilteredWords": [] - Array of all filtered words